xiaoqiqin/test/README.md

 # test
-First time creating a repo
+First time creating a repo.
+Get a local copy.